cran-task-views/MetaAnalysis/MetaAnalysis.md

 -   `r pkg("metadat")` provides a large number of data-sets used in meta-analysis
+-   `r pkg("psymetadata")` provides more data-sets from meta-analyses in psychology research
 -   `r pkg("nmadb")` provides access to a database of network meta-analyses